jasujm/pyupgw/README.rst

 <https://www.home-assistant.io/>`_ integration for the Unisenza Plus.

-The client library is intended to give a robust and simplified interface to the most important attributes and functionality of the smart thermostats.
+The client library is intended to give a robust and simplified interface to the most important functionality of the smart thermostats.
 By hiding complexity it trades off some degree of control.

 The library only supports a subset of features of the devices.
-New features may be added on case-by-case basis.
+New features may be added on a case-by-case basis.

 Non-goals
 ---------

 The author of the library is in no way affiliated with the company Purmo, and not working using official API documentation.
-Hence, the scope of the library will likely never cover all the possible features of the products.
+The code is based on experimentation with the equipment at hand, and will likely never cover all the possible features of the products.

 The Unisenza Plus service is based on the `UleEco <https://www.uleeco.com/>`_ IoT platform.
-As such, this package *might* work with some modifications with other product lines based on the platform.
+Hence, the package *might* work with some modifications with other solutions based on the platform.
 However, since the author does not have official documentation, this is not guaranteed and a universal UleEco client is not in the scope of this project for the time being.

-The intended usage of the library is developing scripts and other automations for the Purmo thermostats.
+The intended use of the library is developing scripts and other automation for the Purmo thermostats.
 The underlying API contains data specifically intended to be consumed by the official Unisenza Plus app (related to presentation and notifications, for instance).
 There is no intention to support those features in this library.

 Contributing
 ------------

-This project is still in early stages.
-Please open an issue or PR in the `Github
-<https://github.com/jasujm/pyupgw>`_ repository if you want to get in touch with
-questions or contributions.
+This project is still in its early stages.
+Please open an issue or PR in the `Github <https://github.com/jasujm/pyupgw>`_ repository if you want to get in touch with questions or contributions.